qoherent/ria-hub-docs/docs/content/.Installation/from-package.en-us.md

 Currently, the only supported method of installation on MacOS is [Homebrew](http://brew.sh/).
 Following the [deployment from binary](installation/from-binary.md) guide may work, but is not supported.
-To install Gitea via `brew`:
+To install RIA Hub via `brew`:

 ```
 brew install gitea